MarcoSchapira/Stratify-Legal-Documents/Privacy-Policy.md

 - Paper trading transactions and portfolio values
 - Backtesting strategies and related simulation results

-This data is stored locally on your device using SQLite and is not shared externally.
+This data is stored locally on your device using SQLite and is only shared externally when you choose to get notified on the live status of a strategy for a stock.

 ---